mogulist/air-conc-aqi-converter/README.md

 Level of given AQI.
 In case of Misebig AQI and US AQI, which consists of 6 levels, returns integer from 0 to 6.
 6 means given concentration value is over the official AQI limit.
 In case of KR AQI, which consists of 4 levels, returns integer from 0 to 4.
 4 means the same.

 -1 if any error.

+### getLevelByAqi (aqiName, aqiValue)

+Parameters
+- aqiName: name of AQI type.
+Currently supports only three AQI types: 'misebig', 'us', 'kr'
+- aqiValue: AQI value

+Returns

+Level of given AQI.
+In case of Misebig AQI and US AQI, which consists of 6 levels, returns integer from 0 to 6.
+6 means given concentration value is over the official AQI limit.
+In case of KR AQI, which consists of 4 levels, returns integer from 0 to 4.
+4 means the same.

+-1 if any error.

+### getPosInLevel (aqiName, aqiValue)

+Find position of AQI.

+Parameters
+- aqiName: name of AQI type.
+Currently supports only three AQI types: 'misebig', 'us', 'kr'
+- aqiValue: AQI value

+Returns

+Returns exact position floating point number within AQI level.

+For example, if AQI value is 75, AQI level is 1, and its position is 1.5.
+If AQI value is 125, AQI level is 2 and its position is 2.5.

+-1 if any error.

 ---